Hiking Near Raleigh, Durham, and Chapel Hill (25 of the Best Trails for All!)

 You can also connect to Fan Branch Trail from this one to extend your walk!
 Fan Branch Trail is 1.6 miles and leads to Southern Village, making it a fantastic trail to end with a meal.

-On the flip side, it’d be great to start at Fan Branch and walk it off toward Morgan Creek.
+On the flip side, starting at Fan Branch and walking it off toward Morgan Creek would be great.
 Your choice!

 Occoneechee Mountain State Natural Area